 Changing Date or Location of Events§

 From now on you can quickly change the date or location of events without having to drag the event in the calendar.
-You simply adjust the date and/or location in the popover or the event inspector.
-This is very handy when moving an event far into the future.
+You simply adjust the date and/or location in the popover or the event inspector, which is very handy when moving an event far into the future.

 In the calendar you can also use the “Move” action from the context menu to quickly adjust the date or location in the popover.

-Please note that the “Cut” action was removed from the context menu; you can achieve the same effect by copying and pasting an event first and then deleting the original.
-But take into account that a copy of an event will not contain certain data, such as integration data that is uniquely linked to one event (e.g. ticket integrations) or the data that was entered on the event group (if the copy is not pasted in that same group).
+Please note that the “Cut” action was removed from the context menu.
+You can achieve the same effect by copying and pasting an event first and then deleting the original.
+But take into account that a copy of an event won’t contain certain data, such as integration data that is uniquely linked to one event (e.g. ticket integrations) or the data that was entered on the event group (if you didn’t paste the copy in that same group).